 EDF envisions a future in which water laws, policies and social norms incentivize progress towards sustainability instead of penalizing it.
 That way, over time, we can ensure that our cities, farming communities and ecosystems become more resilient in the face of climate change and a growing population.

 In California, only about 5% of freshwater is above ground.
 The rest is groundwater, and without it, some rivers dry up.

 During the drought, the state's largest water users – agriculture and cities – have relied excessively on groundwater to continue business as usual.
 The resultant over pumping has reduced river flows, caused land to sink faster than ever before and left many poor communities without access to any water at all.

 EDF is developing an open source tool kit to help groundwater basin districts comply with the state's Sustainable Groundwater Management Act (SGMA) ahead of schedule and reverse this alarming trend.

-To ensure a participatory approach to implementation of SGMA, we are also providing workshops to rural communities in the San Joaquin Valley in partnership with Self Help Enterprises and Rural Community Assistance Corporation.
+To ensure a participatory approach to implementation of SGMA, we are also providing workshops to rural communities in the San Joaquin Valley in partnership with Rural Community Assistance Corporation.

 Get water markets right